Support Us

 The Bakery at Loch Arthur Farmshop

-All in all, Open Jar were met with an enthusiastic response and left with plenty of ideas to work with, ending the night by assuring that further public consultations are in the works.
-With the cafe due to open in time for Guid Nychburris, the Stove is keen to get as many people excited about food’s potential to bring about positive change as they can in the coming months, ideally resulting in a space that the people of Dumfries can feel invested in and responsible for, and which gives the town centre a whole new lease of life.
-If Feeding Creativity is any indication, it’s off to a great start.
+With the café set to open in time for Guid Nychburris, The Stove is eager to get as many people as possible excited about food’s potential to bring about positive change in the coming months.
+Ideally, this will result in a space where the people of Dumfries feel invested and responsible, giving the town centre a whole new lease of life.

 Categories